 Geographically distributed receivers collect transmissions from multiple sources, and these signals are collected in a central location where they are then separated.
 Yes, this is extremely broad, but it claims priority to 2001.

-This is useful in a DIAL system that uses multiple radio receivers, and it is useful for Low Altitude Airspace Management where many targets need to be tracked.
+This is useful in a DIAL system that uses multiple radio receivers, and it is useful for low altitude airspace situational awareness where many targets need to be tracked.
 The number of transmitting sources the system can differentiate is equal to the number of radio receivers.
 If the system is unable to differentiate all of the transmit sources, it knows to increase the number of radio resources until their number is sufficient to separate the signals.
-The claims in the RLNC patents are also quite broad, and they cover this with language that say, “selecting a sufficient number of receive nodes to enable the destination node to resolve the original data signals.”
+The claims in the RLNC patents are also quite broad, and they cover this with language that says, “selecting a sufficient number of receive nodes to enable the destination node to resolve the original data signals”.

 Some of these cases contain the same claims as Qualcomm and Artemis Networks.

 In this patent, radio processing is split up between two devices connected via a network.
 When a radio signal is received at a receiver, some radio processing (such as filtering and down-converting the signal to baseband) is performed at the receiver before it is sent to another radio processor, which performs additional radio processing (such as demodulation and decoding).
 MESMER does this because the raw data bandwidth from the antenna to the computer would otherwise be too high.
 Almost all DIAL systems do this.